Sir-Corgi/workshop/README.md

 ------

 ## AlphaFold3
 On to the second part of the workshop.
+I've provided you with the fasta files and json files to run AlphaFold3.